Afnan-Aldhahri/OpenGl/Resources/What is OpenGl ?.md

 **OpenGL** is a software interface to graphics hardware.

-This interface consists of about 150 distinct commands that you use to specify the objects and operations needed to produce
+This interface include 150 distinct commands that state the objects and operations required to generate

 interactive three-dimensional applications.

-**OpenGL** is designed as a streamlined, hardware-independent interface to be implemented on many different hardware platforms.
+**OpenGL** is designed as a streamlined, hardware-independent interface to be used with a variety of hardware platforms.

-To achieve these qualities, no commands for performing windowing tasks or obtaining user input are included in OpenGL;
+To accomplish these characteristics, no commands for performing windowing tasks or obtaining user input are included in OpenGL;

-instead, you must work through whatever windowing system controls the particular hardware you're using.
+instead, you have to deal with any windowing system controls the specific hardware you're using.

-Similarly, OpenGL doesn't provide high-level commands for describing models of three-dimensional objects.
+OpenGL doesn't provide high-level commands for describing models of three-dimensional objects.

 Such commands might allow you to specify relatively complicated shapes such as automobiles, parts of the body, airplanes,

 or molecules.

-With **OpenGL**, you must build up your desired model from a small set of geometric primitives - points, lines, and polygons.
+With **OpenGL**, you must develop your  model by combining different small geometric primitives - points, lines, and polygons.

-A sophisticated library that provides these features could certainly be built on top of OpenGL.
+You can use an external library  on top of OpenGL.

-The OpenGL Utility Library (GLU) provides many of the modeling features, such as quadric surfaces and NURBS curves and surfaces.
+The OpenGL Utility Library (GLU) provides many of the modeling characteristics, such as quadric surfaces and NURBS curves and surfaces.

 GLU is a standard part of every OpenGL implementation.